Upper bounds for critical coupling constants for binding some quantum many-body systems: Summary

 \section{Summary}

-In this paper, we have computed approximations for critical coupling constants which allow the binding of some nonrelativistic quantum many-body systems.
-It is assumed that particles interact only via two-body short-range central potential wells.
-The approximations have been computed with the envelope theory and can be upper bound in some favourable situations \cite{sema13a,sema23}.

-A simple formula is obtained for the critical coupling constant for two systems: two different particles and $N$ identical particles.
+Within the framework of the envelope theory \cite{sema13a,sema20}, we have computed upper bounds for critical coupling constants which allow the binding of some nonrelativistic quantum many-body systems in which particles interact only via two-body short-range central potential wells.
+In Sec.~\ref{sec:n}, a simple formula is obtained for $N$ identical particles.
 It is valid for bosons or fermions in dimension $D$ for any state of excitation.
-A calculation for $N=2$ shows that a great accuracy cannot be obtained, but the order of magnitude is always correct.
-It could be interesting to investigate numerically systems with $N >2$ to produce accurate values of critical coupling constants and test the formulas obtained in this paper.
+Two checks are performed for $N=2$ with $D=3$ and for $3 \le N \le 100$ with $D=1$.
+It could be interesting to investigate numerically other systems with $N \ge 2$ to produce accurate values of critical coupling constants and test how far our upper bounds are from the exact ones.

-Relations between critical coupling constants have also been obtained for quantum systems with many identical particles plus a different one, for bosons or fermions in dimension $D$ for any state of excitation, although the situation is much more complex than for all identical particles.
+In Sec.~\ref{sec:npo}, relations between upper bounds for critical coupling constants have also been obtained for quantum systems with many identical particles plus a different one, for bosons or fermions in dimension $D$ for any state of excitation, although the situation is much more complex than for all identical particles.
 It is then possible to obtain information about the binding of the systems by solving a simple numerical set of three transcendental equations.
 Again, comparison with accurate numerical solutions of the many-body systems could be interesting.
 In principle, a similar analysis could be performed with the envelop theory for systems composed of two different sets of identical particles \cite{cimi22}, but the calculations should be much more involved.